scalalang2/csharp-by-example/content/docs/chapter_1/date_time.md

 <br/>

-`Parse` 함수로 문자열을 DateTime 객체로 변환합니다.
+`Parse` function converts a string to a DateTime object.

 <--->